Radon in homes

 Where can we get a radon test kit?

 You can purchase them from some hardware stores (be sure the kit is marked "Meets EPA Requirements"), and directly from radon test kit manufacturers through the mail for prices ranging from $10 to $45.
 A number of laboratories have them for sale.
-We can send you a list of laboratories.
+Kits can be ordered online from the National Radon Service Program.

 How much do the radon test kits cost?